Increase Lipid Content of the Diet

 Increasing the dietary lipid content reduces enteric methane emissions, mainly due to i) increased digestive efficiency, as lipids are high in energy (and low in fibres); ii) direct inhibition of methanogens, reducing their activity; iii) an effect on cell-wall degradation (to be prevented as it reduces feed efficiency), and iv) changes in the rumen fermentation profile (volatile fatty acids, and associated amount of hydrogen/methane produced) leading to less hydrogen production as substrate for methanogens.
 It also reduces emissions per kg product due to increased productivity.
 Adding lipids to a diet also leads to a lower nitrogen (N) content relative to the energy content of the diet, thereby reducing N excretion and ammonia and nitrous oxide emissions.
 Some lipids are associated with land use change (LUC) effects, such as palm oil or soybean oil from areas with deforestation risks.

-Normal lipid content of the diet without inclusion of a product as fat/oil supplement, enabling fat supplementation of 3-4% of dietary dry matter as fat.
+Reference situation: Normal lipid content of the diet without inclusion of a product as fat/oil supplement, enabling fat supplementation of 3-4% of dietary dry matter as fat.

 Effect on total greenhouse gas (GHG) emissions (LCA)